 Based on the story of antibiotic resistance in bacteria, you should be able to predict what happened when DDT started to be used to control the mosquitoes that spread malaria.

 Here’s a graph showing what happened when scientists studied the resistance of mosquitoes to exposure of a DDT solution for one hour, every day, for a period of 18 months.

-The X axis on the graph shows time.
-The Y axis shows the percentage mortality.
-Mortality is the number of death is a given period of time.
+The X-axis on the graph shows time.
+The Y axis shows the percentage of mortality.
+Mortality is the number of death in a given period of time.
 For example, the mortality at point A is over 90%.
 That means that 90% of the mosquitoes were killed after one hour of exposure to the test solution (4% DDT).

 Note how different the mortality rate is at point B (10 months) and point C (16 months)

 Based on what we learned about bacterial resistance to antibiotics, you can probably explain what’s happening.
 Study the graph and answer the questions that follow.

 [qwiz qrecord_id=”sciencemusicvideosMeister1961-DDT Resistance Interactive Reading (HS)”]